stateful/docs.runme.dev/docs/guide/helm.md

 With Runme, you can automate your task by creating an interactive notebook where you can run your commands, perform deployment and carry out the instructions outlined in your documentation.

+While Helm is a package manager for Kubernetes, an open-source orchestration platform.
+It assists users in defining, installing, and managing applications and their dependencies on a Kubernetes cluster.

 This guide demonstrates how to integrate Helm with Runme to automate processes and reduce repetitive tasks.

 ## **Prerequisite**